scikit-image/scikit-image/INSTALL.rst

     Scientific Python Distributions listed in the first section take care to only install compatibile packages together.
 Often conflicts can arise between specific combinations of packages.
-To avoid breaking your python environments, we recommendg learning about virtual environments in python.
+To avoid breaking your python environments, we recommend learning about virtual environments in python.
     You can learn more about them by reading Python's official documentation on `Virtual Environments and Packages
     <https://docs.python.org/3/tutorial/venv.html>`_.